corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 The Network Map Service currently has to be initialised in two stages.
 First, the network parameters for the global network have to be loaded into the database.
 Once complete, the service can be started.
+As of CENM 1.3, the initial bootstrap is managed via the Zone Service for the network, along with the Angel Service of the Network Map Services.
+Service restarts are handled automatically.

 ### Setting the Network Parameters

+{{< warning >}}
+The options below have been replaced with the Admin RPC commands.
+They are listed here for reference only and will be removed in a future release of CENM.
+{{< /warning >}}

 The initial network parameters file can be loaded into the Network Map Service database using the `--set-network-parameters` flag.
 The complete list of flags required to set the network parameters is as follows: